 Preference point perks

 Along with residency perks, active duty members who are stationed in Colorado, stationed in Colorado and deployed, or who are Colorado residents can purchase leftover licenses prior to the public sale of said licenses.
 Additionally, active duty members who are stationed in Colorado and currently deployed outside of the U.S. can apply for preference points to use in future draws.
 The application period for this is generally available in July and must be postmarked by the first Tuesday in January.
-The application form can be found here.
-For members who are deployed after drawing a tag or purchasing a license, they can apply for a full refund or request that preferences points are returned.
+For members who are deployed after drawing a tag or purchasing a license, they can apply for a full refund or request that preference points are returned.

 Disabled veteran requirements